hafiyhp/Scottish-Unintentional-Injuries-Analysis/README.md

 ## Data Source

-The dataset used in this project is available from [Scottish Health and Social Care Open Data for unintentional injuries admissions](https://www.opendata.nhs.scot/dataset/unintentional-injuries/resource/aee43295-2a13-48f6-bf05-92769ca7c6cf) and [for Council Area 2011 - Council Area 2019](https://www.opendata.nhs.scot/dataset/geography-codes-and-labels).
+The dataset used in this project is available from Scottish Health and Social Care Open Data website [for unintentional injuries admissions](https://www.opendata.nhs.scot/dataset/unintentional-injuries/resource/aee43295-2a13-48f6-bf05-92769ca7c6cf) and [for Council Area 2011 - Council Area 2019](https://www.opendata.nhs.scot/dataset/geography-codes-and-labels).

 ## Project Structure